tomor/golang-project-structure/README.md

 # Golang project structure

+# TODO thoughts:
+- business applications vs tools vs things like kubernetes (what type of software is that?), https server, proxy, do you write these things the same way?

 ### The idea
 It would be nice to have a structure that would fit all type of projects regardless how complicated the project is and regardless of what architectural style it uses